DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [Serverless Devs entered the CNCF sandbox and became the first serverless tool project selected](https://mp.weixin.qq.com/s/ICVDO3U5Ea1DzP3LFJq8mQ)

      [Serverless Devs](https://github.com/Serverless-Devs/Serverless-Devs) is open sourced by Alibaba Cloud and is committed to providing developers with a powerful tool chain system.
-In this way, developers can not only experience multi-cloud serverless products with one click, quickly deploy serverless projects, but also carry out project management in the whole life cycle of serverless applications, integrate with other tools/platforms, and improve the efficiency of R & D and operation and maintenance.
+In this way, developers can not only experience multi-cloud serverless products with one click, quickly deploy serverless projects, but also carry out project management in the whole lifecycle of serverless applications, integrate with other tools/platforms, and improve the efficiency of R & D and operation and maintenance.

 - [Skywalking application performance monitoring system v9.3.0 released](https://github.com/apache/skywalking/releases/tag/v9.3.0)